Planning Your Procurement University or Academy

 Demonstrate the Value of the Procurement University

 Your university must demonstrate its value to the organization.
 A typical approach is to develop a scorecard, showing the benefit of using qualitative and quantitative data.
-The challenge is to move beyond “input” metrics, such as the number of people attending, hours spent, costs to provide, etc to show the contribution regarding application, impact, and ROI.
+The challenge is to move beyond “input” metrics, such as the number of people attending, hours spent, costs to provide, etc. Instead, use metrics that show the contribution regarding application, impact, and ROI.

 An essential part of creating a university is its symbolism, and the inspirational effect it has on its participants and contributors alike.
-Your brand should link naturally with your corporate brand, following the same visual style, colors, livery, a logo, typeface, and all the materials that identify the university in stationery, and publicity materials for off and online use.
+Your brand should link naturally with your corporate brand, following the same visual style, colors, livery, a logo, and typeface, etc. Including, all the materials that identify the university in stationery, and publicity materials for off and online use.

 Marketing and Incentivizing Learning

 Procurement Universities can be a strategic tool that adds value, drive change and contribute to revenue growth of the overall organization.
-It will only achieve such lofty goals if the Procurement University is connected to the business, relevant, managed in a productive, efficient manner and valuable to the organization.
-Treating learning solutions as one facet of investments in human capital, managed concerning return, no different from technology or physical capital investments.
+Conversely, they will only achieve such lofty goals if the Procurement University is connected to the business to remain relevant.
+Additionally, managed in a productive, efficient manner and valuable to the organization.
+Finally, treating learning solutions as one facet of investments in human capital, managed concerning return, no different from technology or physical capital investments.

 Learn more about our academy services